HYPerluminous quasars at the Epoch of ReionizatION (HYPERION). A new regime for the X-ray nuclear properties of the first quasars: Probing a new regime in the nuclear properties of QSOs at EOR

 \subsection{On the origin of the steep X-ray spectral slopes}

-We can parametrize the steep spectral slope also with a power-law with canonical $\Gamma=1.9$ and a low high-energy cutoff.
+We can parameterize the steep spectral slope also with a power-law with canonical $\Gamma=1.9$ and a low high-energy cutoff.
 We measured $E_{cut}\approx20$~keV which is very low compared to the currently measured values reported in Fig.~\ref{ecutlx} but well constrained as it falls within the rest-frame energy band.
 We are not able to discriminate between a simple power-law model and one with the addition of a low-energy cutoff.
-In this regard it is worth to mention that the high quality spectrum (i.e. 1400~net-counts at 0.2-10 keV) analyzed by \citet{medvedev2021} for the $z=6.18$ radio loud QSO CFHQS~J142952+544717 does not show any signature of such a low-energy cutoff providing a lower limit at 30-50~keV, according to the different model parametrization (although a possible X-ray jet component may impact the cutoff detectability).
+In this regard it is worth to mention that the high quality spectrum (i.e. 1400~net-counts at 0.2-10 keV) analyzed by \citet{medvedev2021} for the $z=6.18$ radio loud QSO CFHQS~J142952+544717 does not show any signature of such a low-energy cutoff, providing a lower limit at 30-50~keV, according to the different model parameterization (although a possible X-ray jet component may impact the cutoff detectability).
 Since our result applies to a well defined population of QSOs, it is worth discussing the possibility that also a low-energy cutoff could have originated the reported steep spectral slopes.
 Interestingly, a few local highly accreting Seyfert~1 galaxies with low energy cutoff similar (i.e. 20-30~keV) to those measured in \hyp\ QSOs have already been reported \citep{vasudevan2013,kamraj2018}.

 These values corresponds to coronal temperatures as low as $\sim7-10$~keV.
 There are a number of possible explanations to account for such low temperature coronae.
 They involve either the interaction (coupling) between a highly accreting accretion disc and the corona or peculiar physical states of the corona.
 In super-Eddington sources, such as the NLSy1, the strong soft disc radiation field is capable to effectively increase the Compton cooling of the corona, leading to a steep spectrum with a low-energy cutoff \citep{pound1995}.
+Recent JWST observations support the hypothesis of super-Eddington accreting AGNs in the early universe \citep[$z>8$; e.g.][]{larson2023,maiolino2023}.
+In this case we can expect for them similar X-ray nuclear properties (i.e. steep photon index and/or relatively low-energy cutoff).